ggreen/khem/README.md

 is called Pivotal Cloud Cache (PCC).

 PCC allows the user to quickly provision multiple environment instances of GemFire.
-An instance can be based on a select plan that dictates the number of locators/data nodes and the size of the cache.
+An instance can be based on a desired plan that dictates the number of locators/data nodes and the size of the cache.
 Complex environments can be quickly created with simple commands

 Example command to create a PCC instance